 Exercise.
 Physical activity has been proven to be effective in reducing weight and blood sugar.
 It is recommended to do exercise for at least 150minutes per week and with no more than 2-3 days rest.
-For example, 30minutes of brisk walking, jogging, cycling, gardening, badminton and etc for 5 days or more per week.
+For example, 30minutes of brisk walking, jogging, cycling, gardening, badminton, etc for 5 days or more per week.

 Stop Smoking.
 Smoking tobacco including cigarettes, electronic cigarettes, cigars, vapes, shisa, and pipes can lead to many complications.
 Research has shown that smoker has poorer blood sugar control.

 Always check your cholesterol and blood pressure.
 People with high blood sugar should check their blood cholesterol levels annually and blood pressure regularly.
 All these risk factors have been associated with an increased mortality rate.

 What could we eat in high blood sugar?

 Mediterranean diet.
-According to National Institute for Health Care Excellence (NICE), a Mediterranean diet that focuses on low calorie, low fat, high fiber diet, whole grains, fruits, vegetables, and minimal refined sugar has shown to beneficial in revert or delay the progression of high blood sugar.
+According to National Institute for Health Care Excellence (NICE), a Mediterranean diet that focuses on a low calorie, low-fat, high-fiber diet, whole grains, fruits, vegetables, and minimal refined sugar has shown to be beneficial in reversing or delaying the progression of high blood sugar.

 High fiber diet.
 People with high blood sugar should take at least 20-30g of fiber per day.
 Examples of fiber foods include fruits, vegetables, legumes, and whole-grain cereals.

 Whole grains.
 Research has shown that replacing white rice with brown rice will delay the progress of prediabetes to diabetes.
 Malaysian Dietary Guidelines have recommended Malaysian use whole grains as 50% of the total grains intake.